DMU20s/PurpleFinch/README.md

 "Where the magic happens" in the PurpleFinch universe.
 This is the "core" part, that receives, manages and makes data available.

-## Note
-PurpleFinch is a side project, for the little spare time we have.
-Meaning this is gonna be slooooooooow.
-And there will be plenty of puns and easter-eggs.

 # Ok, but like.. wtf is PurpleFinch ?
 Imagine Elastic, but for bot IoT and monitoring needs.